-Description: Status and trends in distribution of forest owner types in forested provinces

-Parameter type: Respect

-Data type: Statistics

 The following information shows the status and trends in the distribution of forest over types in Viet Nam’s provinces.
 This information provides an insight into how much forest has been allocated to different types of owners, including communities/households.